Available in VPC

 to search for the table. - Click the table to view the information.

-- Database: Name of the database where the table belongs.
+- Database: Name of database where the table belongs.

 - Table: Table name.

-- Location: The Object Storage location where the data of the table exists.
+- Location: Object Storage location where the table’s data resides.

-- Table type: Type of the table (Catalog Default and Apache Iceberg).
+- Table type: Table type (Catalog Default or Apache Iceberg).

-- Data format: Format of the scanned data (CSV, XML, JSON, Parquet, ORC, AVRO, MySQL, MongoDB, MSSQL, and PostgreSQL).
+- Data type: Format of the scanned data (CSV, XML, JSON, Parquet, ORC, Avro, MySQL, MongoDB, MSSQL, and PostgreSQL).

 - Creation date and time: The date and time when a table was first created.